afneville/docs/vcs/branches.md

 * 2c35a17 create README
 ```

-Checkout the original branch and merge `branch2`.
-In this case the
+Checkout the original branch and merge with the newly created `branch2`.
-branch is moved to point to a different commit.
+In this case the branch is moved to point to a different commit.

 ```text
 $ git checkout main